-- If our pupils know more, remember more and are able to apply more – they maximise their progress across a wide range of subjects.
+- Ensures students can “apply” their knowledge into different contexts so that they understand deeply.
+If our pupils know more, remember more, and can apply more, they maximise their progress across a wide range of subjects.

-- Every subject is important.
-Therefore we keep our curriculum as broad as possible for as long as possible
+- Values every subject within the curriculum.
+Therefore, we keep our curriculum as broad as possible for as long as possible.

-- We will do more than prepare our students for examinations.
+- Does more than prepare our students for examinations.
 We want our curriculum to be rich and challenging and prepare our students for their life beyond Cantell.

-- We want our students in the pursuit of deep knowledge to develop key skills – work skills and life skills are equally as important.
+- Encourages our students in the pursuit of deep knowledge to develop key skills – work skills and life skills are equally as important.

-- We want to provide our students with enrichment opportunities so that they can develop their character.
+- Provides our students with enrichment opportunities so that they can develop their character.
 We want them to utilise the diverse nature of our school.
 This is our unique selling point and one that will help our youngsters become global citizens.

-- We want to develop our student`s cultural capital, aiming to close the gap between those that are the most disadvantaged and those that are not.
+- Develops our students’ cultural capital, aiming to close the gap between those who are the most disadvantaged and those who are not.
 We aim to deliver this cultural capital by offering our students life changing experiences, recognising that this is different between individuals.

-- We will provide a broad and balanced curriculum for all students, which every student has access to and is both challenging and enriching.
+- We will provide a broad and balanced curriculum for all students, which every student has access to, that is both challenging and enriching.
 The Curriculum at Key Stage 3 builds on Key Stage 2 and provides a solid basis of knowledge, experience and skills for life-long learning.

 - The KS3 curriculum is planned for 3 years, from Year 7 to 9.
-Whilst we endeavor to personalise students learning journeys to match their needs, we do not believe in narrowing their entitlement earlier than we have to.
+Whilst we endeavour to personalise students’ learning journeys to match their needs, we do not believe in narrowing their entitlement earlier than we have to.

-- In KS3 students will study English, Maths, Science, History, Geography, RE, Languages, ICT, ART, Drama, Music, Design Technology and PE.
+- In KS3, students will study English, Maths, Science, History, Geography, RE, MFL, Computing, ART, Drama, Music, Design Technology and PE.
 All students study Spanish at KS3, some students will study French and Latin alongside Spanish.